 Forty days had passed since Jesus rose from the dead and walked out of a borrowed tomb into the bright morning sunshine of Jerusalem.
 Now the time had come for him to return to his Father—his return commonly known as the Ascension.
 Being that Jesus would be returning to Heaven, physically departing from his disciples, it seems reasonable that his parting words might have some special weight.

 Indeed they do; five of them in particular, as recorded in Acts 1:8: you will be my witnesses.

-Another detail worth noting is that the grammer used by our Lord suggests that one cannot be associated with Jesus Christ without being a witness.
+Another detail worth noting is the grammer used by our Lord suggests one cannot be associated with Jesus without being a witness.
 Association and being a witness go hand-in-hand.
-They are inseperable, which, of course, begs some important questions regarding the manner in which Christ-followers really perceive and proclaim their relationship with Jesus.
+They are inseperable, which, of course, begs some important questions regarding the manner in which Christ-followers perceive and proclaim their relationship with Jesus.

-As if these five words were not significant enough, the Lord Jesus added that those associated with him are to be witnesses “in Jerusalem and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
-To declare that his associates will be witnesses can feel mildly abstract.
-To declare that those associated with him will in fact be witnesses in particular places, including places that are uncomfortable and even dangerous, is to make what is mildly abstract become tangible.
+As if these five words were not significant enough, Jesus added that those associated with him are to be witnesses “in Jerusalem and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
+To declare his associates will be witnesses can feel mildly abstract.
+To declare those associated with him will be witnesses in particular places, including places that are uncomfortable and even dangerous, is to make what is abstract tangible.
 People and places have now been attached to the witness-commission.

 But the ends of the earth?
 Now we’re talking Gentiles.
 Surely Jesus wasn’t serious.